lnshewmo/Amazon_Vine_Analysis/README.md

 The sample size of the Vine group is notably smaller than the unpaid reviewer group.
 This should be considered in selecting an appropriate statistical test to evaluate differences and interpretation of the result.

 Using the whole dataset, mean star counts could be calculated for vine and unpaid reviews.
-A t-test could then be run to determine in the mean star rating for the Vine group is larger than the mean star rating for the unpaid group.
+A t-test could then be run to determine if the mean star rating for the Vine group is larger than the mean star rating for the unpaid group.

 ---
 Contact:  Laura Miller (laura.shewmon@gmail.com)